Snugug/blog/pages/musings/modern-cutting-the-mustard.md

 ## Enter ES2015+

-Starting with ES2015, or ES6, new JavaScript functionality started to be added that couldn't be be tested for by checking if a property exists; it introduced some actual new JavaScript syntax, like `const`, `let`, arrow functions, and classes.
-The problem we now face wanting to test for support of these is that we can't even _write_ the new syntax and deliver it to browsers that don't support it without parsing errors!
-This is because, unlike HTML and CSS which can gracefully ignore unsupported syntax, JavaScript can't.
+Starting with ES2015, or ES6, new JavaScript functionality started to be added that couldn't be tested for by checking if a property exists; it introduced some actual new JavaScript syntax, like `const`, `let`, arrow functions, and classes.
+The problem we now face wanting to test for support of these new syntaxes is that we can't even _write_ the new syntax and deliver it to browsers that don't support it without errors!
+This is because, unlike HTML and CSS which can gracefully ignore unsupported syntax, JavaScript can't!
 How, then, can we Cut the Mustard in a way that won't cause errors in unsupported browsers without compiling or transpiling our modern JavaScript syntax?

 **JavaScript Modules to the Rescue**